adopted-ember-addons/ember-data-factory-guy/README.md

 ####cacheOnlyMode
 - FactoryGuy.cacheOnlyMode
- - allows you to setup the adapters to only reload data when there is nothing in the store
+ - allows you to setup the adapters to prevent them from fetching data with ajax call
+   - for single models ( find ) you have to put something in the store
-   - for collections you don't even have to preload at all.
+   - for collections ( findAll ) you don't even have to put anything in the store.
+ - takes except parameter as a list of models you don't want to cache. these model requests will go to server with ajax call and need to be mocked.

 This is helpful, when you want to set up the test data with make/makeList, and then prevent calls like store.find or findAll from fetching more data, since you have already setup